mccanne/sharkfest/README.md

 ![Brim is Beautiful](fig/brim-beautiful.png)

-Underneath all this is the key takeaway for this talk:
+Underneath all this lies the key takeaway for this talk:

-XXX
+> Brim+Zed is bigger than just an app and search experience.
-> Bigger than just an app and search experience.
+> There's something up the data model we found underneath it all.
-> Something up the data model was underneath it all.
+> We think Zed is all about _ergonomics_ for easier _data engineering_.

-> Zed is all about _ergonomics_ for _data engineering_.
+Zed is to data lakes as JSON was to APIs.

-> Zed makes it all easier.
+It's hard to make things easy.

 ## Zed & Brim